 “Another challenge is people often change their exercise to match what a tracker can record accurately, such as giving up on swimming because only walking or running is supported by their tracker,” Epstein says.
 “This is problematic for a number of reasons, such as people changing their exercise to work fewer different parts of their body.”

 Thus, if you’re looking for a fitness tracker to give you totally accurate step and calorie counts, you might be out of luck.
 It’ll give you a ballpark figure, but if you’re a meticulous person, the lack of accuracy will be frustrating.
+This is where fitness trackers can prove dangerous to some people.

-The Problem with Obsessives and Fitness Trackers
+The Problem with Obsessives & Fitness Trackers

 “At the end of my first 65,000-step day, I staggered home with my flashlight knowing that now I’d advance to 65,000 and that there’d be no end to it until my feet snapped off at the ankles,” Sedaris writes.
 “Then it’d just be my jagged bones stabbing into the soft ground.
 Why is it some people can manage a thing like a Fitbit, while others go off the rails and allow it to rule, and perhaps even ruin, their lives?”

 Humor aside, the idea of fitness addiction is pretty dark.
-The most dedicated of athletes can actually be harboring rather dangerous, self destructive tendencies.
+The most dedicated of athletes can actually be harboring rather dangerous, self-destructive tendencies.

 In a 2018 study in Research in Sports Medicine called Ultra-Obligatory Running Among Ultramarathon Runners, researchers discovered exercise addiction overrides common sense.